CalebWatson19/CalebWatson19/README.md

 ###

-<p align="left">For my personal hobbies i enjoy bodybuilding and have been pursuing this lifestyle for a good few years.
+<p align="left">For my personal hobbies I enjoy bodybuilding and have been pursuing this lifestyle for a good few years.
 Staying active and fit really keeps my mind and body healthy and it has became a stape of my everyday life.
 I love Pokemon and Dance Dance Revolution and currently plan to build myself my own dance pad for my past time.
 I love to travel and thorughly enjoy cooking.</p>

 ###